undefined06855/geode-wrapped/README.md

 MAX_WORKER_THREADS=20
 ```
 (or just set the environment variables)
-1. Run `fetch.py` to fetch the data one time, or `fetch.py --monthly` to start a timer to fetch the data at the start of every month.
+1. Run `fetch.py` to fetch the data one time, or `fetch.py --monthly` to start a timer to fetch the data at the start of every month. (for more argument examples see `--help`)